Austria–Kosovo relations: Economic and development assistance

-Austria has been an active partner in supporting Kosovo’s post-independence development, focusing on fostering economic growth, governance reform, and Kosovo's integration into European structures.
-Austria’s development cooperation with Kosovo is framed within the broader context of its foreign policy toward the Western Balkans, aiming to promote stability, democratic governance, and sustainable economic development.
-This cooperation is guided by Austria's Country Strategy for Kosovo (2013–2020), extended until 2021, and aligns with Kosovo’s EU integration aspirations.
+Austria has been an active partner in supporting Kosovo's post-independence development, focusing on fostering economic growth, governance reform, and Kosovo's integration into European structures.
+Austria's development cooperation with Kosovo is framed within the broader context of its foreign policy toward the Western Balkans, aiming to promote stability, democratic governance, and sustainable economic development.
+This cooperation is guided by Austria's Country Strategy for Kosovo (2013–2020), extended until 2021, and aligns with Kosovo's EU integration aspirations.

-Austria’s development assistance is structured around several core priorities, focusing on improving governance and public administration, strengthening the rule of law, and enhancing public services.
-Through the Austrian Development Agency (ADA), Austria has worked closely with Kosovo’s government to promote institutional reform, transparency, and accountability.
+Austria's development assistance is structured around several core priorities, focusing on improving governance and public administration, strengthening the rule of law, and enhancing public services.
+Through the Austrian Development Agency (ADA), Austria has worked closely with Kosovo's government to promote institutional reform, transparency, and accountability.
 These efforts are aimed at aligning Kosovo's institutions with EU standards and fostering democratic governance.
 Public sector reform has been a key area of cooperation, as it is considered critical for Kosovo's progress toward EU membership.

-Austria’s contributions extend to key infrastructure projects, including energy and transportation, which are essential for connecting Kosovo to broader regional and European markets.
+Austria's contributions extend to key infrastructure projects, including energy and transportation, which are essential for connecting Kosovo to broader regional and European markets.
 Austrian ambassador Christoph Weidinger noted that Austria is the fourth-largest investor in Kosovo, with Austrian companies creating approximately 2,500 jobs.
 Additionally, Austria is a major donor in higher education and the UNICEF youth program in Kosovo through the ADA.

-Austria has also played a vital role in Kosovo’s economic transformation by supporting private sector development, diversifying the economy, and fostering foreign direct investment.
+Austria has also played a vital role in Kosovo's economic transformation by supporting private sector development, diversifying the economy, and fostering foreign direct investment.
 According to the OECD, these efforts have helped Kosovo reduce its dependence on remittances and build a more competitive economic landscape.
-Austria’s financial and technical support in the energy sector, aimed at integrating Kosovo into regional and EU energy markets, reflects its commitment to Kosovo’s long-term stability.
+Austria's financial and technical support in the energy sector, aimed at integrating Kosovo into regional and EU energy markets, reflects its commitment to Kosovo's long-term stability.

-Austria’s assistance has not been limited to governance and infrastructure.
+Austria's assistance has not been limited to governance and infrastructure.
 In 2021, Austria coordinated the delivery of 95,000 doses of the Pfizer COVID-19 vaccine to Kosovo through the EU vaccine-sharing mechanism.
-This initiative bolstered Kosovo’s pandemic response and highlighted Austria’s commitment to healthcare challenges in the region.
+This initiative bolstered Kosovo's pandemic response and highlighted Austria's commitment to healthcare challenges in the region.

-While Kosovo remains one of the highest recipients of Official Development Assistance (ODA) per capita globally, Austria’s contributions have been significant.
-In 2017, Kosovo’s net ODA totaled USD 392 million, with Austria providing USD 8 million.
-This underlines Austria’s long-term commitment to Kosovo’s development and its integration into European structures.
+While Kosovo remains one of the highest recipients of Official Development Assistance (ODA) per capita globally, Austria's contributions have been significant.
+In 2017, Kosovo's net ODA totaled US$392 million, with Austria providing US$8 million.
+This underlines Austria's long-term commitment to Kosovo's development and its integration into European structures.